Absolute Scale Cutting:

 Capacitive Incremental Technology

-Our Capacitive Incremental measuring technology was used 1989 to 2009.
+Our Capacitive Incremental measuring technology was made 1989 to 2009.
 Incremental technology measures the distance it has traveled relative to a starting point.
 As long as the signal is not reset or interrupted (by removal of batteries, electrical motor EMI, power transients, magnetic fields, static, etc.), the position information is not lost.
 Incremental technology was used in all of the measuring systems we manufactured until 1997.
 We began to phase out this technology in favor of more advanced Inductive Technology in 2007, and production was ended in 2009.
 Products using this technology are no longer manufactured.

 Most ProScale offer fractional inch displays.
 The user can choose to see measurements in 16ths, 32nds, or 64ths.
 The digital readout automatically reduces fractional readouts to 4ths, 8ths, etc, in each mode.
 Additionally, bars appear in the upper right corner to show extra 64ths when in 16ths or 32nds mode.